ntampellini/TSCoDe/README.md

  [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 </div>

   TSCoDe is a program written mostly in Python, with some libraries optionally boosted via Cython.
-It mostly leverages
+It leverages the numpy library to do the linear algebra required to translate and rotate molecules, and the ASE environment

   ## What the program can do (well)
   ## What the program can do (sometimes)